 The 15th meeting of the Anti-Corruption Network for Eastern Europe and Central Asia (ACN) will take place at the OECD on 7-9 October.
 The meeting will bring together 25 countries from Eastern Europe and Central Asia.

 The OECD-Latin America Anti-Corruption Programme strengthens implementation and enforcement of international and regional anti-corruption conventions and promotes integrity in the Latin American region.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in France.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Israel.

 Every country that is party to the OECD Anti-Bribery Convention has an interest in ensuring that all parties live up to their obligations.
 These country monitoring reports contain recommendations formed from rigorous examinations of each country.

 Countries’ implementation and enforcement of the OECD Anti-Bribery Convention is monitored by the OECD Working Group on Bribery through a rigorous peer-review monitoring system, which Transparency International calls the “gold standard” of monitoring.